Akuli/jou/doc/tutorial.md

 The `printf()` function is actually defined in the **libc**, which is the standard library of the C programming language.

-C is an old, small, simple and low-level programming language, and most newer languages use many things that first appeared in C (`if` statements, `while` loops, `for` loops, `break`, `continue` to name a few).
+C is an old, small, simple and low-level programming language.
 Jou is very heavily inspired by C, and in many ways similar to C and compatible with C.
 For example, Jou programs can use libraries written in C, so in practice, any large Jou project needs libc anyway.